nwmaker/carousel-react/README.md

-# Carousel with button and indicators
+# Carousel with buttons and page indicator

 ## use [CRA](https://github.com/facebook/create-react-app) to create the app
 ```